padrinoDB/ipmr/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a new release.
+This is a resubmission.
+I have added the Readme to .Rbuildignore.
+I hope this has resolved the problem with the last submission.